Career Coaching Services

 For example, you might be asked to tell about a time when you were faced with someone who was becoming aggressive toward you, or when you had to manage extremely heavy workloads under unusually high periods of stress.

 When you are preparing for the interview, think about all of the situations where your coping skills were challenged, demonstrating that you maintained a level of calm, and remained positive throughout the situation.
 Try and think of examples where you were faced with an extreme situation, i.e. where someone was being unjustifiably angry or aggressive, or when you had way more on your plate than was the norm.
-Don’t use just everyday situations that are part of your regular routine.
+Don’t just use everyday situations that are part of your regular routine.
 Think of times where your stress levels were really pushed to the max.
 Don’t forget, this doesn’t just have to be work related examples.
 You can use volunteer time, sporting events, or periods during your education.
 Prepare several stories that you can use during the interview that demonstrate that you have the ability to handle tough situations in a calm and professional manner.
+But choose stories where you actually dealt with the situation in a calm manner, not where you simply walked away.

 Remember, when answering these questions, you will articulate your example using the S*T*A*R principle.